 The school continues to have a highly transient pupil population with an increasing number of EAL pupils and pupils with complex learning and social and emotional needs.
-We have also found that lots of our pupils are struggling with coming back to school after COVID.
-We have targeted Mental Health and Wellbeing to support not only these children but the whole school.
+We are keen to target such children, to give them a better chance to cope and succeed in life.